Is your relationship based on trust?

 In a healthy relationship, both people seek to be friends.
 They want to get to know each other and enjoy shared activities along the way.
 Physical involvement follows relational and emotional connectedness.
 Sex is treasured and reserved for a lifelong committed relationship.

 Sometimes in a relationship, this ordering may get turned upside down.
-Early physical involvement stunts the growth of emotional intimacy.
+Early physical involvement may stunt the growth of emotional intimacy.
 Sex may substitute for learning more about each other’s personality, goals and character.
 When conflict or pain arises, it may be easier to turn to sex than to work through issues and grow together.

 It does not have to be this way.
 You have the freedom to choose sex now or to save sex, beginning today, for the person who commits to love and cherish you for the rest of your life.